Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-04-10 00:24:14
+Last Updated: 2025-04-11 00:24:56

-Love Matches, So Called, Have Illusion For Their Father And Need For Their Mother.
+Your heart knows the way.
+Run in that direction.

-By Friedrich Nietzsche
+By Rumi